The Story of BLLIS

 **We spend 90% of our time indoors.
 When mental health challenges are at an all-time high, we need to elevate the conditions in which our lives are taking shape.**

 With a background in marketing and operations, I’m wired to measure impact.
-BLLIS combines science-informed design with deeply personal transformation—because while patterns exist, your space should be uniquely yours.
+BLLIS combines science-informed design and making up rules along the way, to quantifiably change how spaces are experienced.

 Lyndsay Lowman

-Founder, Biophilic Design Consultant, Feng Shui Practitioner, Student of Science-Informed Design
+Founder, Biophilic Design Consultant, Feng Shui Practitioner, Forever Student of Science-Informed Design